 Meanwhile in Japan, broadcasters have been experimenting with 8K TV for some time.
-Back in 2015, the Japanese Broadcasting Corporation, NHK, ran a series of 8K trials, and in 2016, the company announced it was successfully demoing broadcasting in 8K.
+Back in 2015 the Japanese Broadcasting Corporation, NHK, ran a series of 8K trials, and in 2016 the company announced it was successfully demoing 8K broadcasts.

 The Korean Broadcasting Corporation (KBS) is also researching 8K broadcasts, working with LG on content, possible broadcasts and displays – there was 8K experimentation at the 2018 PyeongChang Winter Olympics.
 And if you were in Brazil during the summer, you could have watched the 2018 World Cup in 8K.

 What about 8K TVs?

-So if we can see the fledgling sprouts of 8K content, what about the compatible devices on which to play 8K video?
+So if we can see the fledgling shoots of 8K content, what about the compatible devices on which to play 8K video?

-Trade shows such as CES and IFA are the perfect place for TV manufacturers to showcase their latest and often craziest new tech, so it's perhaps no surprise we've seen a few 8K screens in recent years.
+Trade shows such as CES and IFA are the perfect place for TV manufacturers to showcase their latest and often craziest new tech, so it's perhaps no surprise we've been seeing the odd 8K screen for a few years now.

-Perhaps choosing to ignore that, and in search of some headlines, LG claimed the world's first production 8K TV in 2016.
+Perhaps in search of some headlines, LG claimed the world's first production 8K TV in 2016.
 But that's for the Asian market.
 Indeed, customers in Europe have had to wait.
 But the wait's over.

 When will we be watching 8K?

-We're always interested in the latest technology, and it pays to keep abreast of the latest developments, but we don't think 8K TV should be something affecting your buying decision now or in the near future.
+While we're always interested in the latest technology, and of course it pays to keep abreast of the latest developments, we don't think 8K TV should be something affecting your buying decision now – or in the near future, for that matter.

-As we've seen with 4K, adoption takes time.
-Even while 4K TV uptake has by all accounts happened faster than HD, it remains in 2017 the exception rather than the norm.
+Also, adoption takes time.
+Even though 4K TV uptake has, by all accounts, happened faster than that of HD, it still remains the exception rather than the norm.

-Shop floors may be full of 4K screens, but the vast majority of content is viewed by consumers in HD at best, with big broadcasters such as the BBC and ITV still not delivering 4K content.
+Shop floors may be full of 4K screens, but the vast majority of content is viewed by consumers in HD at best – and even the BBC has only lately dipped its toe in the 4K water.

 In Korea and Japan, however, they're not wasting any time.
-The 2020 Tokyo Olympics is the aggressive target for showcasing 8K TV in Japan, while the 2018 Winter Olympics came around a little too soon.
+The 2020 Tokyo Olympics is the aggressive target for showcasing 8K TV in Japan, even if the 2018 Winter Olympics came around a little too soon.
 We'll be interested to see how the NHK's broadcast 8K channels pan out.

-But there are plenty of hurdles: we need content to be created, the infrastructure for it to be distributed, and the equipment to watch it.
+But there are plenty of hurdles: content needs to be created, distribution infrastructure needs to be devised, equipment on which to watch it made vaguely affordable.
 There's also the not inconsiderable issue of storage – 4K is already a serious space-hogger for bang-up-to-date technology.

-So, for now, 8K is by no stretch guaranteed to ever hit the mainstream – let alone any time soon.
+So, for now, 8K is still far from the mainstream – let alone any time soon.
 But never say never...